 What does rinsing rice do?

-According to America's Test Kitchen, washing rice (like long-grain, basmati, and even short-grain sushi rice) reduces the excess starch that would normally cause the individual grains of rice to stick together and become gummy.
+According to America's Test Kitchen, washing rice (like long-grain rice, basmati, and even short-grain sushi rice) reduces the excess starch that would normally cause the individual grains of rice to stick together and become gummy when you cook rice.
 It is also a great way to make sure there is nothing like a pebble in your rice grains before adding it into the pot.

 Do You Need to Rinse Brown Rice?